Elias Pettersson Game Preview: Canucks vs. Kraken

 Pettersson Season Stats Insights

-- In 17 games this season, Pettersson has a plus-minus of +2, while averaging 19:39 on the ice per game.
+- In 20 games this season, Pettersson has averaged 19:45 on the ice, while putting up a plus-minus of +1.

-- In six of 17 games this season, Pettersson has scored a goal, and he has one game with multiple goals.
+- In six of 20 games this year, Pettersson has scored a goal, and he has one game with multiple goals.

-- Pettersson has a point in 14 games this year (out of 17), including multiple points eight times.
+- Pettersson has a point in 15 of 20 games this year, with multiple points in eight of them.

-- In 11 of 17 games this year, Pettersson has registered an assist, and in six of those matches recorded two or more.
+- Pettersson has an assist in 12 of 20 games played this season, including multiple assists six times.

-- The implied probability is 37% that Pettersson hits the over on his points over/under based on the odds.
+- Pettersson's odds on his points prop carry an implied probability of 37% that he goes over.

 Sign up for Underdog fantasy today.